Road cycling training camps 2022: what you need to know

 Read our Calpe destination and ride guides for more information.

 Girona is close to Barcelona, which has excellent flight connections.
 It's home to countless pros, has mountain rides that are open in winter (though it’s best in Spring and Autumn), and a good variety of terrain: from mountains to coastal rides along the Costa Brava.
 It's a great choice if you want to be based in a buzzy town with lots of coffee shops and restaurants to explore all year around.
+There are also some superb options for training camps based in Girona's countryside.

 Read our Nice and Côte d'Azur cycling guides for more information.

-It’s four hours flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring.
+It’s a four hour flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring.
 It is famous for Mount Teide, home to the longest continuous climb in Europe and the pros that stay at over 2,000m over winter and train from the hotel door.
 Needless to say Tenerife is great for hill training as it’s mostly around 5-6%.
 There is very little flat.

 Read our Tenerife destination and ride guide for more information on cycling Tenerife, including Tenerife cycling training camps.